Alberto Burri: Life

 In the “Overrated and Underrated” column published by the American art magazine ARTnews, Alberto Burri's name is often mentioned.
-Carolyn-Christov-Bakargiev mentioning him in the January 2005 issue for example.
+Carolyn Christov-Bakargiev mentioning him in the January 2005 issue for example.

-Alberto Burri was born on 12 March 1915 in Città di Castello, in Umbria to Pietro Burri, a tuscan wine merchant, and Carolina Torreggiani, an umbrian elementary school teacher.
-In 1935, Burri attended a government High school in Arezzo living as a boarder in a pension, and as his school reports noted, he studied Classics on a private school in Città di Castello.
+Alberto Burri was born on 12 March 1915 in Città di Castello, in Umbria to Pietro Burri, a Tuscan wine merchant, and Carolina Torreggiani, an Umbrian elementary school teacher.
+In 1935, Burri attended a government High school in Arezzo living as a boarder in a pension, and as his school reports noted, he studied Classics at a private school in Città di Castello.
 On his return from North Africa, Burri and his younger brother Vittorio were enrolled in the medical school in Perugia, and following his African adventure, Burri decided he wanted to specialize in tropical diseases.
-Burri graduated from medical school in 1940, and on 12 October that year, two days after Italy's entrance into World War II, with an precocious voluntary experience in the Italo-Ethiopian War, was then recalled into military service, and sent to Libya as a combat medic.
+Burri graduated from medical school in 1940, and on 12 October that year, two days after Italy's entrance into World War II, with a precocious voluntary experience in the Italo-Ethiopian War, was then recalled into military service, and sent to Libya as a combat medic.
 Army records show that within 20 days of this order, Burri received a temporary discharge to allow him to complete his medical internship and gain the diploma to qualify as a medical doctor.
 Burri claimed he studied art history, because he wanted to be able to understand the works of art that surrounded him.
 He also studied Greek, a language in which he became proficient, and later in life was able to read and enjoy Classical Greek literature.
 On 8 May 1943 the unit he was part of was captured by the British in Tunisia and was later turned over to the Americans and transferred to Hereford, Texas in a prisoner-of-war camp housing around 3000 Italian officers, where he began painting.
-After his liberation in 1946, he moved to Rome and devoted himself exclusively to painting; his first solo exhibition took place at the La Margherita Gallery in 1947.
+After his liberation in 1946, he moved to Rome and devoted himself exclusively to painting; his first solo exhibition took place at La Margherita Gallery in 1947.
 He then exhibited at the Marlborough Gallery in New York and at the Gallery de France in Paris.

 Prevented from practicing his medical profession, Burri had the opportunity of choosing a leisure activity thanks to the YMCA Association.
 Using the limited amount of materials available in the camp he took on the activity of painting, at the age of almost 30 and without any kind of academic reference.
 Meanwhile, the tragic death of his younger brother Vittorio on the Russian front in 1943 had a strong impact on him.
 Shutting himself off from the rest of the world, and depicting figurative subjects on thick chromatic marks, he progressively realized the desire of abandoning the medical profession, in favor of painting.